How To Get a Private Investigator License in Nebraska

 Website

-Prior to the issuance of each license, the Nebraska State Patrol will conduct an investigation on the character and reputation of each individual making an application.
+Before issuing each license, the Nebraska State Patrol will investigate the character and reputation of each individual making an application.
 The investigation may take up to 90 days to complete.
-All applicants must complete the application for any license and meet all of the minimum requirements prior to taking the examination.
+All applicants must complete the application for any license and meet all of the minimum requirements before taking the examination.

-The testing of all eligible applicants is held on the third Wednesday of each month at 10 a.m. at the Nebraska State Capitol.
-Applicants who are interested in taking the test should contact the Licensing Division at (402) 471-2385 prior to taking the examination.
+All eligible applicants are tested on the third Wednesday of each month at 10 a.m. at the Nebraska State Capitol.
+Applicants interested in taking the test should contact the Licensing Division at (402) 471-2385 before taking the examination.

 Other Requirements